Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Signals do not determine trust by themselves.

-An observed trace becomes trust-relevant only when it is interpreted through an evaluation principle, lens, or regime condition.
+An observed trace becomes trust-relevant only when it is interpreted through interpretative lens, evaluation rule, or regime condition.
 The same observed outcome may support different expectations depending on the observer's interpretative position and the system within which interpretation occurs.

 Trust formation therefore depends not only on signal availability, but also on the interpretive structure through which signals are read.